froger-me/wp-weixin/README.md

 apply_filters('wp_weixin_get_access_info', array $access_info);
 ```

-Filters the access_token and expiry when requesting the Wechat object if custom persistence is used - particularly useful to avoid a race condition if the access_token needs to be shared between multiple platforms.
+Filters the access_token and expiry when requesting the WeChat object if custom persistence is used - particularly useful to avoid a race condition if the access_token needs to be shared between multiple platforms.

 **Parameters**
 $access_info